zulip/zulip/docs/email.md

   are several other functions in `zerver.lib.send_email`, but all of them eventually call the `send_email` function.
 The most interesting one is `send_future_email`.
-The `ScheduledEmail` entries are eventually processed by a cron job that runs `zerver/management/commands/deliver_email.py`.
+The `ScheduledEmail` entries are eventually processed by a supervisor job that runs `zerver/management/commands/deliver_email.py`.
 * A good way to find a bunch of example email pathways is to `git grep` for `zerver/emails` in the `zerver/` directory.